Azathothas/Stars/README.md

 - [claudiodangelis/qrcp](https://github.com/claudiodangelis/qrcp) – :zap: Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [binwiederhier/pcopy](https://github.com/binwiederhier/pcopy) – pcopy is a temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 - [hktalent/go4Hacker](https://github.com/hktalent/go4Hacker) – Automated penetration and auxiliary systems, providing XSS, XXE, DNS log, SSRF, RCE, web netcat and other Servers,gin-vue-admin，online https://51pwn.com
 - [tillson/git-hound](https://github.com/tillson/git-hound) – Reconnaissance tool for GitHub code search.
-Scans for exposed API keys across all of GitHub, not just known repos.
+Scans for exposed API keys across all of GitHub, not just known repos and orgs.
 - [nodauf/GoMapEnum](https://github.com/nodauf/GoMapEnum) – User enumeration and password bruteforce on Azure, ADFS, OWA, O365, Teams and gather emails on Linkedin
 - [ublue-os/fleek](https://github.com/ublue-os/fleek) – Own your $HOME
 - [yuk7/wsldl](https://github.com/yuk7/wsldl) – Advanced WSL launcher / installer.
 (Win10 FCU x64/arm64 or later.)